namnguyen0510/TI-MutaNET/results/readme.md

-Please download .html file to use interactive plots
+Download .html file to use interactive plots